-Huawei fires director who Poland charged with spying
+Huawei fires sales manager who Poland charged with spying

 - Trump says changes coming in US handling of high-tech visas

-The arrest rekindled tensions between China and the West over cybersecurity concerns surrounding Huawei, the world’s biggest maker of telecommunications equipment.
+The arrest rekindled tensions between China and the West over cybersecurity concerns surrounding Huawei.
+It’s the world’s biggest maker of telecommunications equipment but has been banned in the U.S. since 2012 over fears it’s a security risk.

+Earlier this week, Polish security agents searched the Warsaw offices of Huawei and Orange, Poland’s leading communications provider, seizing documents and electronic data.
+The homes of both men, also in Warsaw, were also searched, according to Internal Security Agency spokesman Stanislaw Zaryn.

+Huawei had ambitious plans in Europe to roll out next-generation “5G” mobile networks.
+But some European governments and telecom companies are following the U.S. lead in questioning whether using Huawei for vital infrastructure for mobile networks could leave them exposed to snooping by the Chinese government.